dmitryvinn/dvinnik.dev/src/data/events/2019/agentconf/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'AgentConf'
-description: 'One of the largest Web conferences in Germany'
+description: 'One of the largest Web conferences in Germany where participants talked a lot with each other and especially with the speakers during the breaks'
 date: '2019-02-21'
 tags: ['wellness']
 published: true